bormaxi8080/osint-timeline/DRAFT.md

 Spec Kit.
 Toolkit to help you get started with Spec-Driven Development: https://github.com/github/spec-kit

 HeyForm simplifies the creation of conversational forms, making it accessible for anyone to gather information or feedback through engaging surveys, quizzes, and polls.
 We are committed to enhancing HeyForm with regular updates, including bug fixes, new features, and performance improvements: https://github.com/heyform/heyform

+TablePro.
+Native database client for Mac and iPhone.
+MySQL, PostgreSQL, SQLite, MongoDB, Redis, and 15+ more: https://github.com/TableProApp/TablePro

 mapcn.
 Beautiful map components.
 100% Free, Zero config, one command setup: https://github.com/AnmolSaini16/mapcn